-What are Fire-Resistant Floors and Walls?
+What are Fireproof Floors and Walls?

 Fire-resistant flooring and wall systems include properties that are resistant to fire and will not structurally fail for a specified amount of time.
 These can be differentiated based on ASTM Methods.
+Fireproof floors and walls are able to catch on fire, but have the ability to self extinguish.
+While fire-resistant floors and walls are some of the safeguards that help protect people from harm, if a fire were to break out in your facility, it is essential that proper fire safety procedures are followed in order to save lives.

 Standard Tests for Fire-Resistance